A Different Kind of Christmas Tree

 But my collection of fragile peacock and other ornaments continued to grow…

-Peacock Ornaments Hang from Overhead
+Peacock Ornaments Hang Overhead

 That’s when I had a eureka moment and realized I could hang them from chandeliers!
 Plus, my chandeliers are in rooms where no Christmas tree would fit anyway!
 Of course, the ornaments still have to be stored in the attic…